 Here are some of the primary advantages of torrenting when using a VPN:

 Prevent ISP Restrictions

 Every internet user's first concern is security.
-If you use a torrent client to download torrents onto your pc, your name, location, and IP address will be visible to anybody who connects to the torrent file.
+If you use a torrent client to download torrents onto your PC, your name, location, and IP address will be visible to anybody who connects to the torrent file.
 This exposes you to possible breaches, intrusions, and viruses.
 A VPN lets you browse any torrent while keeping your data and personal information secret.
-It keeps you out of the sights of hackers.
+It keeps you out of the sight of hackers.

 Choosing the Right Torrent Site and Client

 To prevent risks, you may download torrents from several websites.
 However, it is important to validate the legitimacy of the source.